stevetasticsteve/Lexicon/readme.md

 ## Development state
 This is a new project, started in March 2020.
 It works and our team is using it.
-Tests are currently being written and changes happen freqently.
+Tests are currently being written and changes happen frequently.

 ## Getting started
 coming soon...